NightOwl888/J2N/README.md

 * Java-like behaviors
 * .NET-like APIs
 * Be the defacto library to use when porting from Java to .NET
-* Provide high quality components that can be used in a wide range of .NET applications
+* Provide high quality, high performance components that can be used in a wide range of .NET applications

 Basically, if you are looking for a "JDK.NET", this is about as close as you can get.
-While we recommend using purely .NET components where possible, there are some Java features that have no .NET counterpart or the .NET counterpart is lacking behaviors that are not easy to reproduce without reinventing the wheel.
-Even if you prefer to reinvent the wheel, you may still need a Java-like component to compare your component against in tests.
+While we recommend using purely .NET components where possible when porting from Java, there are some Java features that have no .NET counterpart or the .NET counterpart is lacking behaviors that are not easy to reproduce without reinventing the wheel.
+Even if you prefer to reinvent the wheel by designing your own ".NETified" component, you may still need a Java-like component to compare your component against in tests.

+That is why we created J2N.

 ### Our Focus